 He/she is acting like a mentor during the project phases for his/her team.
-Still, after the project is complete and delivered, it is his/her responsibility to prepare a detailed lesson learned report that will help the organization deal with future or ongoing projects.
+Still, after the project is complete and delivered, it is his/her responsibility to prepare a detailed lesson learned report to help the organization deal with future or ongoing projects.

 Lesson learned reports should contain all the failures so that the organization can avoid making those mistakes again.